contact me for any information or comments

 The HHM and Sinewave machines were modified to help study 'near chaos' and a new turntable machine - NTT - was built for this purpose.
 The Light Rig machine was also designed to faclitate the new work.
-This has provided material for papers published in international magazines and is the topic of a presentaion at the 2109 EVA CAS conference.
+This has provided material for papers published in international magazines.
 One factor which is at the root of 'near chaos' is the use of broken line effects rarely seen in other drawing machines on the internet.

 The intent in researching 'near chaos' differs from previous notions in that the programming is set to push the drawing to a tipping point where the image is almost incoherent.
 Contrary to expectations, the drawings often exhibit secondary patterns, due to the broken line produced by the pen lift and the overall aspects retain coherence.
 It is accepted that the extent of this is of course governed by the viewer's subjective judgement.